fleshofcat/argstore/README.md

 A user API for testing the project has also been implemented:

-(There is no update user endpoint because there are no updateable fields in users in this version.)
+(There is no update user endpoint because there are no updatable fields in users in this version.)

 ![Users API](doc/users_api.png)